qim-center/qim3d/docs/cli.md

     This writes to disk the `my_plot.html` file.

 ## File preview
-Command line interface, which allows users to preview 3D structers or 2D images directly in command line.
+File previewing can also be done directly from the command line interface to preview 3D structure or 2D images.

 ###  `qim3d preview`
 | Arguments | Description |
 | --------- | ----------- |